gamesbook/protograf/docs/source/additional_concepts.rst

 range, repr, reversed, round, set, setattr, slice, sorted, staticmethod, str, sum, super, tuple, type, vars, zip

-If you’re interested in what all these functions do, there is a very readable guide available at: https://www.mattlayman.com/blog/2024/layman-guide-python-built-in-functions/
+If you're interested in what all these functions do, there is a very readable guide available at: https://www.mattlayman.com/blog/2024/layman-guide-python-built-in-functions/